puttryte/golf-assistant/README.md

 Erosion and Dilation
 This is a web app that show an image processing algorithm of removing noise and filling out holes in a black and white image.

+RG Chromaticy
+This is a web app that show an image processing algorithm use the simplification of RG chrocity to use statictical approach of color segmentation by using Mean values, standard deviation, and Gaussian Distribution.